 Add a small, thick stick through the small hole you’ve left in the top of the pumpkin.
 If the hole is too large, sew it closed with the remaining yarn tail, and secure it with a knot.

 Tip: If your stick isn’t completely secure, use a bit of hot glue to hold it in place!

 And You’re Done!

 Congratulations!
-You’ve made your first Great Striped Pumpkin.
-I hope you enjoyed making it as much as I did.
+You’ve made your first Great Chunky Striped Crochet Pumpkin.
+I hope it’s a nice addition to your Fall decor.
 If you loved this pattern, please share it, so that others can make it too!